 Making Conversation: Small Talk as a Lead-In

 Although all small talk is conversation, not all conversation is small talk.
 Thus it is necessary to learn how to move out of the small talk phase (or more surface-level conversation topics that help you get to know someone on a basic level) and into the deeper conversation phase (or more personal–but still tactful!–conversation topics that help you bond with someone more deeply).

-Although regular conversation, unlike small talk, does not have to draw solely on the situation and the surroundings, your small talk (about the situation and surroundings) can be a tool you use to lead to deeper conversation.
+Although regular conversation, does not have to draw solely on the situation and the surroundings, your small talk questions (about the situation and surroundings) can be a tool you use to lead to deeper conversation.